Kelvur/my-config/guides/vpn.md

 ### Alias for Openconnect

-Make alias of the command, so you don't have to type it every time you want to connect to the VPN
+Make alias of the command, so you don't have to type the command every time you want to connect to the VPN

 - Open a console
 - If the file `.bash_aliases` don't exists in `$HOME` create it